 Each Spinnaker microservice is instrumented with numerous metrics exposed via a built in endpoint.
 Monitoring spinnaker typically involves the spinnaker-monitoring daemon, which collects metrics reported by each microservice instance and reports them to a third-party monitoring system which you then use to view overview dashboards, receive alerts, and informally browse depending on your needs.

 Spinnaker publishes internal metrics using a multi-dimensional data model based on “tags”.
-The metrics, data-model, and usage a discussed further in the sections Consuming Metrics and in the Monitoring Reference document.
+The metrics, data-model, and usage are discussed further in the sections Consuming Metrics and in the Monitoring Reference document.

 Spinnaker currently supports three specific third-party systems: Prometheus, Datadog, and Stackdriver.
 The daemon is extensible so that it should be straightforward to add other systems as well.
 In fact, each of the supported systems was provided using the daemon’s extension mechanisms – there are not “native” systems.

 You can also use the microservice HTTP endpoint